exorthesword/project-euler/README.md

 # project-euler
-problems for this really cool site https://projecteuler.net/
+my programs for problems at this really cool site https://projecteuler.net/